m-lab/terraform-support/README.md

 Terraform IaC

 ## Terraform state
-Terraform is configured to store is state in a GCS bucket.
+Terraform is configured to store its state in a GCS bucket.
 The state file is located at gs://terraform-support-<project>/state/default.tfstate.